 A few extra minutes spent taking these preventative measures will go along way toward making sure you never experience an outbreak in your home.

-Hopefully, you won’t find yourself with an infestation, but if you do, you’ll need to hire an exterminator, who will provide at least 3 or 4 treatments a couple weeks apart.
 UPDATE: These days, some companies also have super-hot treatments where they can heat the entire house to 130 degrees, which kills all living bugs and eggs.
 So it’s possible to wipe out your infestation much quicker than it used to be.
+Thank goodness!